-In this section, we provide three series of tests to support our initial interpretation that prizes deteriorate reviews due to a mismatch between the prize and the tastes of consumers.
+The theoretical section suggests that the negative welfare impact of the prize is driven by a misalignment between the tastes of the jury and those of consumers.
+In this section, we provide three series of tests to support that interpretation.
 In the first, we focus on the Goodreads Choice Award for Fiction, which is a prize bestowed by a jury of laypeople.
 This prize arguably goes to books that are closer to the tastes of consumers than a prize that is awarded by practitioners, like the Booker.
 If the mechanism that we emphasize is at work, the Goodreads prize should increase sales but generate no dissatisfaction.
 In a second series of tests, we exploit the variations in the composition of the jury of the Booker across editions.
 The idea behind this approach is that variations in the composition of the jury may result in variations in the proximity of its tastes with those of consumers and, hence, in the impact of the prize on satisfaction.
 Finally, we provide direct survey evidence on the reactions of readers to awarded books.